 Report underscores Army's ineffectiveness to prevent sexual assaults in Korea

-Filipino women stand in the doorway of one of the juicy bars in The Ville -- just outside Camp Casey in South Korea -- as a group of soldiers walks by in July, 2009.
+Filipino women stand in the doorway of a juicy bar in The Ville, just outside Camp Casey in South Korea, as soldiers walk by in July, 2009.
+U.S. Forces Korea has banned servicemembers from buying drinks for workers in “juicy bars,” which have long been suspected of involvement in prostitution and human trafficking.

 SEOUL – Failed leadership, easy access to alcohol and mixed messages about questionable off-post establishments have rendered the Army’s sexual assault prevention programs in South Korea largely ineffective, according to a military study.